Taylor Dispersion in Sedimentation of an Axisymmetric Brownian Particle with Centre Offset: Theoretical Formulation

-where $L$ is the length scale of the particle, defined by its volume $V$ as $L=(3V/4\pi)^{1/3}$ and $g=|\bm{g}|$ denotes the magnitude of the gravitational acceleration.
+where $L$ is the length scale of the particle, defined by its volume $V$ as $L=[3V/(4\pi)]^{1/3}$.
+It corresponds to the time scale for translation due to the gravitational force in the absence of Brownian motion.
 The ratios of rotational relaxation time to gravity-induced time scales, $\tau_{\mathrm{r}} / \tau_{\mathrm{o}}$ and $\tau_{\mathrm{r}} / \tau_{\mathrm{s}}$, are two key dimensionless parameters in this system.
-They are referred to as the \emph{reorientation Péclet number} (also referred to as the dimensionless Langevin parameter in \citet{brenner1979taylor}), $\alpha$, and the \emph{sedimentation Péclet number}, $\beta$, respectively:
+They are referred to as the \emph{reorientation Péclet number} $\alpha$ (also referred to as the dimensionless Langevin parameter in \citet{brenner1979taylor}), and the \emph{sedimentation Péclet number} $\beta$, respectively:

+For a very large $\alpha$, the gravitational torque overwhelms rotational Brownian fluctuations, and particle rotation is dominated by gravitational torque rather than rotational diffusion.
+Similarly, for a very large $\beta$, particle translation is dominated by gravitational force.